-INDIANAPOLIS - As Indiana residents assess the damage left behind by Tuesday’s storms, we want to warn you about storm clean-up scams.
+INDIANAPOLIS - As Indiana residents assess the storm damage left behind, we want to warn you about storm clean-up scams.

 While you may want to get your home fixed (especially your roof) as soon as possible after a storm, there are people out there looking to take advantage of you.